spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 - the remote binary `server`.

-When we run the binary, the server performs some internal operations, sends us a packet, and wait for an answer.
+When we run the binary, the server performs some internal operations, sends us a packet, and waits for an answer.
 ```
 INFO -- release -- --- PTSD Server v1.54 ---
 INFO -- release -- Loading clients...